pts/locfileorg/design/storage.md

 ### Working with an SQLite full-text index

 The minimum supported version is SQLite 3.8.0 (released on 2013-08-26), because `notindexed=` was introduced there.
+(As a slower fallback, earlier versions such as 3.6.0 (2008-07-16) could also work, with an FTS3 table instead of an FTS4.
+The FTS3 table does unnecessary indexing on the *filename* column, wasting CPU and disk space.)
 Only the *sqlite3* command-line tool is needed, it will be run as a subprocess.

 A full index rebuild looks like this: